{SECTION_MENU}

 Cultural identity

-resources for struggling with cultural identity include an explanation of what relationships should be and when to get help.
+Resources for struggling with cultural identity include an explanation of what relationships should be and when to get help.
 It then directs you to counselling, a number of other workshops, therapies (art and drama therapies being some examples), Shameless – a six-week group for anyone who feels they’re impacted by body image and low self-esteem and counselling, project ZAZI – a variety of groups and one to one support on mental health, race, ethnicity and culture and corner man – a 12 week group combining boxing and chatting.

 Bullying